itwurl/BoneDoc/README.md

 BoneDocServer started.
 Listening on port 61180 ...
 ```

-For local use BoneDoc needs 3 arguments which can be passed via the command line.
+For local use, BoneDoc three arguments that can be passed via the command line.

-Arguments are paths to mesh file, landmark file and configuration file.
+Arguments are paths to the mesh file, landmark file and configuration file.

 ```
 .\BoneDoc.exe .\data\FemurLeftFemaleA.vtk .\data\FemurLeftFemaleA-landmarks.csv .\bonedoc.conf